canro91/canro91.github.io/_posts/2020-09-02-TwoRecurringReviewComments.md

 ---
 layout: post
-title: How to get rid of two recurring review comments (Git hook, VS extension)
+title: How I got rid of two recurring review comments (Git hook, VS extension)
 tags: productivity git visualstudio
 ---

-During code review, one or two of your coworkers look at your code to spot any potential issues.
-But, often, code reviews end up checking only style issues.
+These are two things I always forgot to do when opening my code to code review.
+To save my reviewers and me some time, I decided to do something about it.
 This is how I get rid of two recurrent comments I got getting my code reviewed.

 For a project I was working on, I had to include the ticket number in every commit message and add `Async` suffix to all asynchronous C# methods.
 I forgot these two conventions every time I created my Pull Requests.